bathanh0309/RRT-algorithm/readme.md

 ## Yolo (You Only Look Once) Algorithm
 ### Purpose:
-Yolo is one of the fastest object recognition algorithms available today, allowing robots to recognize and classify multiple objects in real time.
+Yolo is one of the fastest object recognition algorithms available today, allowing autonomous vehicles to recognize and classify multiple objects in real time.
 ### How it works:
 Yolo divides the image into a grid and predicts the bounding box for each object in each grid cell.

-Each bounding box comes with a probability of the presence of an object, which helps the robot recognize and classify what it sees.
+Each bounding box comes with a probability of the presence of an object, which helps the autonomous vehicles recognize and classify what it sees.

 Yolo is capable of processing hundreds of frames per second, making it ideal for applications that require fast response.